mediarayek-me/smmbooster/README.md

 # How to install

-Step-by-step guides to set up this script on your web application.
-Please read the following guide carefully.
+To Install the script follow the guide below :

+<div class="font-weight-bold">Step 0 - create a new database in your hosting account.</div>

-<div class="font-weight-bold">Step 1 - Upload and Extract a Zip Archive</div>
+<div class="font-weight-bold">Step 1 - upload all project files in your web hosting. </div>

-Upload the installed zip archive to your web hosting.
-And then extract all files

-<div class="font-weight-bold">Step 2 - Go to installation page</div>

-Open your browser and go to installation page.
-(In this case, this is `www.yourdomain.com`)
+<div class="font-weight-bold">Step 2 - Open your browser and go to installation page.
+(In this case, it is `www.yourdomain.com` ) </div>

 <div class="font-weight-bold">Step 3 - Fill out all the requested informations.</div>

-After redirecting to installation page, you have to fill the form with all the requested informations (purchase code, database name, database password ...etc)
+After redirecting to installation page, you have to fill all requested informations (database name, database password ...etc)
 <div class="font-weight-bold">Step 4 - Finish Installation.</div>

-Click Finish Button after filling all the requested informations on the step 3\.
-You will see successfully message after few seconds, if everything is exactly.
+Click Finish Button after filling all requested informations on the step 3\.
+You will see successfully message after few seconds, if everything is ok.
+ <div class="font-weight-bold">Step 5 -  enjoy 😃 .</div>

 </section>